Conwy Lifeboat Station

-Conwy Lifeboat Station is located in the shadow of Conwy Castle, on Lower Gate Street in Conwy, a town situated on the west bank of the River Conwy, on the North Wales coast.
+Conwy Lifeboat Station (Gorsaf Bad Achub Conwy) is located in the shadow of Conwy Castle, on Lower Gate Street in Conwy, a town situated on the west bank of the River Conwy, on the North Wales coast.

 An Inshore lifeboat was first stationed in Conwy by the Royal National Lifeboat Institution (RNLI) in 1966.

 The station currently operates a Inshore lifeboat, Enid and John Hislop (D-898), on station since February 2025.

 History

 In 1964, in response to an increasing amount of water-based leisure activity, the RNLI placed 25 small fast Inshore lifeboats around the country.
 These were easily launched with just a few people, ideal to respond quickly to local emergencies.

 More stations were opened, and in May 1966, a lifeboat station was established at Conwy, with the arrival of a Inshore lifeboat, the unnamed (D-97).

 On the afternoon of 30 August 1970, the Conwy Inshore lifeboat (D-97) was launched into a force six-to-eight gale.
 On board were Brian Jones, Ronald Craven and Trevor Jones.
 Two men were rescued from the cabin cruiser Fulmar, which was in difficulties 1 mi west of West Shore, Llandudno.
 Shortly after the men were retrieved to the lifeboat, the Fulmer was wrecked and broke up on the rocks.
 The three lifeboat crew were each awarded 'The Thanks of the Institution inscribed on Vellum' for their service.

 On the 14 April 1985, construction began of a new boathouse and station building for Conwy lifeboat.
 The station, on Lower Gate Street, which provided storage, much improved crew facilities, and a retail outlet, was formally opened by Mayor of Conwy Capt.
 S. R. Roberts, TD, on 29 July 1985.

 At a naming ceremony on 9 September 1995 in Conwy harbour, Miss Joan Bate, sister of the late Mr Arthur Bate, named the new Conwy lifeboat in honour of its donor, whose legacy had funded the lifeboat.
 The Inshore Lifeboat Arthur Bate (D-482) was formally accepted by Lt.
 Cdr.
 Brian Miles, director, on behalf of the RNLI, and handed over to the care of Conwy Lifeboat Station.